-1) Mention what is VMware and what are their benefits?
+1) What is VMware and what are their benefits?

 - Running multiple operating systems and applications on a single computer

-- Consolidate hardware to get vastly higher productivity form fewer servers
+- Consolidate hardware to get vastly higher productivity from fewer servers

 - Save more than 50% of total cost spend on IT

-- It simplifies IT management and speed up the deployment of new applications
+- It simplifies IT management and speeds up the deployment of new applications

-2) Mention what are the different types of virtualization available?
+2) What are the different types of virtualization available?